ClaudioZandonella/weather-report/README.md

 # Weather Report

-In this repository, we collect the materials regarding the project “*Weather Report.*”.
+In this repository, we collect the materials regarding the project “*Weather Report*”.
 The aim of the analysis is to predict whether it will rain tomorrow.

 ## Repository Structure